Promoting Your Book

 - Professional Marketing Services: $2000

 If you’re stomach has clenched, you’re not alone.
 A minimal book promotion budget can easily run $4000 or more.
 When added to the book production costs, the total budget can easily exceed $7500.
 Unfortunately, with the current available book promotion avenues, you will have to pay to for the exposure.
 Frankly, with the exception of the Kindle KDP Select program, free giveaways and other efforts to promote your book without incurring any expense are unlikely to work.

 When Your Budget Is Limited

 In most cases, new authors have a hard time promoting their books because of cost.
 It is very important to maximize free and low-cost options that will help your book gain visibility without breaking the bank.
-Here are three services that can help you sell more books without draining your bank account.
+Goodreads, for example, may help you sell more books without draining your bank account.